 - Related Entries

 We use language to talk about the world.
-What we say in talking about the world appears to be meaningful; some of it, presumably, is even true.
-For instance, I seem to be saying something true when, in the appropriate sort of setting), I assertively utter:
+Much of what we say about the world appears to be meaningful; some of it, presumably, is even true.
+For instance, I seem to be saying something true when, in the appropriate sort of setting, I assertively utter:

 How do we manage to do such things?
-How (for instance) do I manage to talk about George W. Bush and thereby say meaningful and true things about him?
+How, for instance, do I manage to talk about Barack Obama and thereby say meaningful and true things about him?
 In a word: how do I refer to Barack Obama by means of the name ‘Barack Obama’?
-Metaphorically, we seem to be capable of using language to talk about the world because words, at least certain types of words, somehow ‘hook on to’ things in the world — things like George W. Bush.
-Proper names— expressions like ‘George W. Bush’ —are widely regarded as paradigmatic referring expressions.
-Although it may seem implausible to suppose that all words refer, that all words somehow ‘attach to’ bits of reality — several different types of words are arguably of the referring sort.
-These include: proper names, natural kind terms, and various other sorts of property terms.
+Metaphorically, we seem to be capable of using language to talk about the world because some of our words are themselves capable of ‘hooking onto’ things in the world, things like Barack Obama.
+Proper names—that is, expressions like ‘Barack Obama’ and ‘David Cameron’—are widely regarded as paradigmatic referring expressions.
+Although it may seem implausible to suppose that all words refer, that all words somehow ‘hook onto’ bits of reality, certain types of words are arguably of the referring sort.
+These include: proper names, pronouns, indexicals, demonstratives, plurals, natural kind terms, and various other sorts of property terms.
 Definite descriptions are another, though highly controversial, candidate.
 Here, we’ll focus on just a subset of these—namely, what are often called ‘singular’ referential terms.
 These are terms that, supposing they refer, refer to particular objects and individuals as opposed to groups or properties.
 Since singular referential terms have been subjected to intensive philosophical scrutiny over the past hundred years, this will still leave us with plenty to discuss.

 Proper names have long taken center stage in debates about linguistic reference.
-For present purposes, we’ll treat these as roughly co-extensive with the sorts of expressions that ordinary (non-philosophical) folk call ‘names.’
-Expressions like ‘George W. Bush’, ‘Barcelona’, and ‘Mount Everest’ are thus to be counted as proper names.
+For present purposes, we’ll treat these as roughly co-extensive with what ordinary (non-philosophically trained) speakers standardly call ‘names’.
+So expressions like ‘Barack Obama’, ‘Kyoto’, and ‘Mount Kilimanjaro’ will all count as proper names for our purposes.
 What do these expressions have in common?
 In virtue of what do they constitute a genuine class of linguistic expressions?
-At least at first glance, these would appear to be syntactically simple expressions that refer, or at least purport to refer, to particular objects/individuals.
-Thus, ‘George W. Bush’ refers to a particular man, ‘Barcelona’ refers to a particular city, and ‘Mount Everest’ refers to a particular mountain.
-And even though it is questionable whether expressions such as ‘Santa Claus’ and ‘Sherlock Holmes’ actually refer to anything at all — there can be no doubt that they at least purport to refer: to Santa Claus and Sherlock Holmes, respectively.
-They thus count as proper names for present purposes.
+At least at first glance, these would appear to be syntactically simple expressions that refer, or at least purport to refer, to particular objects or individuals.
+Thus, ‘Barack Obama’ refers to a particular man, ‘Kyoto’ refers to a particular city, and ‘Mount Kilimanjaro’ refers to a particular mountain.
+And, even though it is questionable whether expressions such as ‘Santa Claus’ and ‘Sherlock Holmes’ actually refer to anything, there can be no doubt that they at least purport to refer: to Santa Claus and Sherlock Holmes, respectively.
+They are thus to be counted as proper names as well for present purposes.

-Classical descriptivists, like Frege and Russell, were perfectly willing to acknowledge that the descriptive content in question may vary from one speaker to the next.
-Indeed (according to Russell) such content may vary across time for one and the same speaker.
-Thus, while I might associate the name ‘Obama’ with the descriptive content the previous U.S. president, his wife may associate with the same name with the descriptive content my husband.
-If Trump were to assume dictatorial powers, my identifying content will no doubt change—perhaps to something like the U.S. president who compromised on the issue of government-funded stem cell research.
-If Bush and his wife were to divorce, her identifying descriptive content would no doubt change as well—perhaps to my ex-husband.
-In either case, the individual referred to by means of the name is determined (or, as it is often put, is ‘picked out’ or ‘fixed’) by the particular descriptive content the speaker associates with that name.
-Because the descriptive content in question often seems specifiable by means of a definite description (an expression of the form the F), such theories are often (even if somewhat misleadingly) known as ‘description theories’ of proper names.
+Classical descriptivists, like Frege and Russell, were perfectly willing to acknowledge that the descriptive content in question might vary—sometimes quite markedly—from one speaker to the next.
+Indeed, according to Russell, such contents may vary across time for one and the same speaker.
+Thus, while I might associate the name ‘Obama’ with the descriptive content the previous U.S. president, Michelle Obama might associate the same name with the descriptive content my husband.
+If Trump were to assume dictatorial powers, my identifying content associated with Obama might well change—perhaps to something like the last legitimate president of the United States.
+If Barack and Michelle were to divorce, Michelle’s identifying descriptive content would no doubt change as well—perhaps to my ex-husband.
+In all of these cases, the individual referred to by means of the name is determined (or, as it is often put, is ‘picked out’ or ‘fixed’) by the particular descriptive content the speaker associates with that name.
+Because the descriptive content in question is typically characterized by means of a definite description (an expression of the form the F), such theories are often (even if somewhat misleadingly) known as ‘descriptivist theories’ of proper names.

 - Hesperus is Phosphorus.